ta4j/ta4j-wiki/Stop-Loss-and-Stop-Gain-Rules.md

 These use a dynamic threshold based on volatility indicators (typically ATR multiplied by a coefficient).

-From 0.22.3, ATR-based rules also support constructors that accept a custom `ATRIndicator` directly, so you can share precomputed ATR pipelines instead of rebuilding ATR inside each rule.
+From 0.22.3, ATR-based rules support constructors that accept a custom `ATRIndicator` directly (including trailing variants), so you can share precomputed ATR pipelines instead of rebuilding ATR inside each rule.

 Best when: